quii/lol-notes/lost-games.md

 - Dan picked Zac after some indecision, we werent sure who was jungle

 Zac and hwei has really nice chain CC capabilities, and zac ult also works nicely with hwei ult

+Felt we had a good cohesive comp too, botlane was caitlyn lux, so we had 3 ranged damage champs, with zac to dive in.
+Top was malz, who was an inter, but it didnt matter.